-You may need to delete a local user account when its not in use any more or to perform a cleanup of local user account across all your organization devices.
-Whichever may be the reason, you can easily delete a local user account on a Windows 10 or Windows 11 device using Intune.
+You might need to delete a local user account for various reasons, such as when it’s no longer in use or as part of a account cleanup process across all your organization’s devices.
+Whatever the case, you can easily delete a local user account on a Windows 10 or Windows 11 device using Intune.

 DetectLocaluser.ps1